kbroman/kbroman.github.io/unions/payplan_requirements.md

 There are frustrations and concerns among some employees who got notice that they would not be receiving the 2% pay increase.
-There appears to be considerable variability across departments and schools/colleges in the extent (and possible complete absense) of notifications regarding these requirements, whether an employee has fulfilled the requirement, and what training components had not been completed.
+There appears to be considerable variability across departments and schools/colleges in the extent (and possible complete absence) of notifications regarding these requirements, whether an employee has fulfilled the requirement, and what training components had not been completed.